Have Questions?

 Table 4.3.1.1 of the IMC further details that each person shall be afforded 60 CFM of air.
 What it does NOT specify upfront is air can be supplied by ventilation or a recirculated air system that reduces contamination.
 In other words ait that has been cleaned by a Smoke Eater

 These details are contained within the International Mechanical Code.
 Some inspectors or city officials may not fully understand this particular point.
 There are 100’s of important code points that apply to other factors in maintaining safe buildings and residences.
-You can point out that Note “b” refers to section 403.2.1 point 3 that clearly states that “recirculation of air fully contained within that space shall not prohibited”.
+You can point out that Note “b” refers to section 403.2.1 point 3 that clearly states that “recirculation of air fully contained within that space shall not be prohibited”.

 The IMC can’t make your inspector agree with you.
 Be respectful, point out this information.
 Ask them to compromise with you.
 You may even have to take this information to a zoning board for an exception.
 However, this should be allowed. you can see the entire contents of the IMC Chapter 4 on the Web